mongosnow/Gamemaker-2-Screen-Transitions/README.md

 # Things to be aware of
 - When calling the main function, it creates a temporary persistent object that manages the animation, so **be careful about deactivating all instances or destroying all objects,** or else the animation will be canceled, and the room will not change.
 - The transitions will always play at a depth lower than all other layers, unless a specific layer is specified (meaning they will appear above everything else on screen by default).
-- Animations play in the GUI draw even by default, but you can make it run in the draw event with the "whichDrawEvent" parameter.
+- Animations play in the GUI draw event by default, but you can make it run in the draw event with the "whichDrawEvent" parameter.
 - Anything on the GUI layer _will disappear_ during _SCREENSHOT_IN transitions
 - It will only check for the lowest layer depth unless the parameter "loopThroughObjects" is set to true, in which it will check for the lowest object depth in addition to layer.